UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/ukui-control-center/en_US/index.md

 ### Power
 The Power management offers three power plans : Balance(suggest) mode, Saving Minimize performance mode, custom mode are provided for the user to choose.

 User-defined Power supply or Battery powered, and screen protection settings: 30 minutes for the computer to go to sleep, 30 minutes for the system to turn off the monitor.

 ![Fig. 5 System power settings-big](image/5.png)

 ### Autoboot
 Autoboot provides configuration management functions for the booting software, whose interface is shown in Fig.6.

 ![Fig. 6 boot up-big](image/6.png)

 The list shows the boot software that already exists on the current system, the left side of the list is the software name; the right side of the list is the boot status of the corresponding software.

 The switch button on the right side of the list represents the boot state of the software on the left side, open means the software starts with boot; otherwise it means the software does not start.
 Status can be switched by clicking the on/off button.

 Click "+" to add the boot application button to bring up the add window, as shown in Fig. 7.

 ![Fig. 7 Autoboot added](image/7.png)

 #### Add autoboot app
 (1) Fill in the "Program name".

 (2) fill in the "program exec", pay attention to ensure that the command is legal and valid or by clicking the "Open" button, in the pop-up file selection interface, select the file with the suffix "desktop" and the program will automatically parse and export the command data in the desktop file.

+(3) "Description of the procedure" is optional and may be filled in.

 (4) Finally, by clicking the "Certain" button, a new start-up item is created and displayed in the list.

 (5) The newly created startup item defaults to the boot-up state.

 ## Equipment